HIJOdelIDANII/robOlympix-backend-derby/README.md

 $ npm run start:prod
 ```
 ### Don't forget to:
-create .env.developement.local (use .env.example as an example)
+create .env.development.local (use .env.example as an example)